InfinityPlayers/Super-Mario-Project/README.md

 ## Projects

-List of all the projects we have been doing
+List of all the projects we already did

 - :soon: